Skip to content

 City of Los Angeles Department of Recreation and Parks.

-Accessible park infrastructure is a critical component to providing equitable access to parks, and RAP is legally required to meet ADA standards and accessible building code requirements in any future park project.
-Having staff members dedicated to accessibility within RAP will help support the department in future ADA compliance and help meet the department’s aspiration for a more accessible park system across the City.
+Accessible park infrastructure is a critical component to providing equitable access to parks.
+RAP is legally required to meet ADA and California standards for accessible design in any future park project, and to maintain compliance with these standards at existing parks.
+Having staff member dedicated to accessibility within RAP will help support the department’s ADA compliance and help meet the department’s aspiration for a more accessible park system across the City.

 In addition to physical accessibility, dedicated program accessibility managers and communications accessibility experts are needed to address the accessibility of the department’s programs and web, mobile, and analog communications.